Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Abstract

 \section{Abstract}

-A major puzzle concerning the wide stellar binaries (semimajor axes $a\gtrsim 10^3$\,AU) in the Solar neighborhood is the origin of their observed superthermal eccentricity distribution function (DF), which is well-approximated by $P(e) \propto e^\alpha$ with $\alpha \approx 1.3$.
+A major puzzle concerning the wide stellar binaries (semimajor axes $a\gtrsim 10^3$\,AU) in the Solar neighborhood is the origin of their observed superthermal eccentricity distribution function (DF), which is well-approximated by $P(e)\propto e^\alpha$ with $\alpha\approx 1.3$.
 This DF evolves under the combined influence of (i) tidal torques from the Galactic disk and (ii) scattering by passing stars, molecular clouds, and substructure.
-Recently, \cite{Hamilton22} (H22) demonstrated that Galactic tides alone cannot produce a superthermal eccentricity DF from an initially isotropic, non-superthermal one, under the restrictive assumptions that the eccentricity DF was initially of power law form and then was rapidly phase-mixed toward a steady state by the tidal perturbation.
-In this paper we first prove analytically that H22's conclusions are in fact valid at all times, regardless of these assumptions.
-We then adopt H22's Galactic disk model and numerically integrate the equations of motion for several ensembles of isotropically oriented wide binaries to study the time evolution in detail.
-We find that even non-power law DFs can be described by an effective power law index $\alpha_\mathrm{eff}$ which accurately characterizes both their initial and final states.
-Any DF with initial (effective or exact) power law index $\alpha_\mathrm{i}$ is transformed by Galactic tides into another power law with index $\alpha_\mathrm{f} \approx (1+\alpha_\mathrm{i})/2$ on a timescale $ \sim 2\,\mathrm{Gyr}\,(a/10^4\mathrm{AU})^{-3/2}$.
+Recently, it was demonstrated that Galactic tides alone cannot produce a superthermal eccentricity DF from an initially isotropic, non-superthermal one, under the restrictive assumptions that the eccentricity DF was initially of power law form and then was rapidly phase-mixed toward a steady state by the tidal perturbation.
+In this paper we first prove analytically that this conclusion is valid at all times, regardless of these assumptions.
+We then adopt a thin Galactic disk model and numerically integrate the equations of motion for several ensembles of tidally perturbed wide binaries to study the time evolution in detail.
+We find that even non-power law DFs can be described by an effective power law index $\alpha_\mathrm{eff}$ which accurately characterizes both their initial and final states, and that a DF with initial (effective or exact) power law index $\alpha_\mathrm{i}$ is transformed by Galactic tides into another power law with index $\alpha_\mathrm{f}\approx (1+\alpha_\mathrm{i})/2$ on a timescale $ \sim 4\,\mathrm{Gyr}\,(a/10^4\mathrm{AU})^{-3/2}$.
 In a companion paper, we investigate separately the effect of stellar scattering.
 As the GAIA data continues to improve, these results will place strong constraints on wide binary formation channels.